 Email can be turned into actionable items in cards in Trello.
 From within Outlook, you can create cards for new prospects or sales activities, then move these along your process.
 If you need to follow up on an email by the end of the month, you can add it to a Trello card and add a due date to make sure you get notified.
 Every person, every email, every activity can then be tracked.

-Once you are doing that, you can see where your team is spending their time, and start to optimize each layer of your process within Outlook, until it is as efficient as possible, leading to more closed deals for your reps, and more revenue for your company.
+Once you are doing that, you can see where your team is spending their time, and start to optimize each layer of your process within Outlook, until it is as efficient as possible.

 About the Author